 Most Powerball lotto winners choose to stay anonymous, or at least as anonymous as possible.
 While this might be a wise choice, it’s not very exciting for those of us standing on the sidelines.
 Those who do come out into the limelight, though, just go to show us that when it comes to the lottery, truly anybody can be a winner.

-The winners of the $1.586 jackpot were determined on the January 13, 2016, draw of Powerball.
-The winning tickets belonged to Munford, Tennessee, couple John and Lisa Robinson; Chino Hills, California, couple Marvin and Mae Acosta; and Melbourne Beach, Florida, residents David Kaltshmidt and Maureen Smith.
+The winners of the biggest Powerball jackpot in history lives changed drastically after the January 13, 2016, draw.
+The winning tickets belonged to Munford, Tennessee, couple John and Lisa Robinson; Chino Hills, California, couple Marvin and Mae Acosta; and Melbourne Beach, Florida, residents David Kaltschmidt and Maureen Smith.

-The Robinson couple, as well as partners Kalthschidt and Smith, each took home a lump-sum payment of $328.8 million.
-It was not revealed whether the Acostas opted for the annuity payment or lump-sum payment of their share in the jackpot.
+The Robinson couple, as well as partners Kaltschmidt and Smith, each took home a lump-sum payment of $328.8 million.
+It was not revealed whether the Acostas opted for the annuity or lump-sum payment of their share in the jackpot.

 As they were claiming their windfall, the Robinsons told the press that they will not make any sudden or major changes in their family's lifestyle.
 John even said he would keep his job as a maintenance distribution worker, while Lisa stated she would continue working in a dermatologist's office.
 The couple added that they would continue living in their one-story house in Munford.

 In 2018, however, the Robinsons must have suddenly realized how much money they were actually sitting on because they both quit their jobs and moved their family to a luxurious mansion in an undisclosed location, complete with 10 bedrooms and eight bathrooms!
 They also bought the neighbouring 320 acres of land, which includes a lake.